evolvedlight/curriculum-vitae/short.md

 Professional Experience
 -----------------------

+Programmer, Bank of America, 2011-2013
+* Introduced automatic testing and deployment to the team
+* Founded the Reconciliations Quartz team (QzRex) and grew it to 12+ developers.
+* Acted as scrummaster for the team
+* Founded the GMOT Core Quartz team

 Google Summer of Code Student, OpenStreetMap Summer 2010
 * Significant development on an open source Android application
 * Collaboration with team members and translators around the world